What is it?

 Examples of more rare conditions that may cause jaundice

-Crigler-Najjar syndrome: an inherited condition that may lead to high bilirubin concentrations; a gene leads to a deficiency in the enzyme necessary for bilirubin conjugation.
+- Crigler-Najjar syndrome: an inherited condition that may lead to high bilirubin concentrations; a gene mutation leads to a deficiency in the enzyme necessary for bilirubin conjugation.

 - Dubin-Johnson syndrome: an inherited disorder that impairs the secretion of bilirubin from liver cells after it has been conjugated; patients may have intermittent jaundice.